walles/batterylogger/README.md

 * Make sure the service notifies the data holder about shutdowns and reboots.

+* Manually test cross-reboot statistics gathering to see that we can handle starting, stopping, continuing charging or not-charging while down.

 * Make sure the service notifies the data holder about app upgrades, installs and uninstalls.